rballachay/DrLongHealth/README.md

 git submodule init
 git submodule update
 ```

+You will also need to have git LFS installed.
+Follow the instructions [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

+## Introduction
 Code for COMP545 Project: LLM modelling of LongHealth Clinical Notes.
 This project aims to test out multiple methods for improving the performance of the task of long-document question answering on the corpus LongHealth.
 We aim to achieve this objective using multiple different techniques:

 1. Retriever-reader method using bi-encoder DPR to lookup passages in the clinical notes